 Making a deal

-In some situations, including when your being managed out, it may be possible to reach an exit deal with your employer.
+In some situations, including if you’re being managed out, it may be possible to reach an exit deal with your employer.
 You could have an off-the-record (without prejudice) conversation to see whether a deal could be thrashed out.
 Often it is sensible to see, first, what the business is prepared to offer.
 Alternatively, as an exit strategy, you could put forward a figure which is higher than what you would expect as there is likely to be some negotiation.
 It is a thin line though because you do not want to be pitching in with a sum that puts the business off negotiating at all.
 Each case will be different and you should consider obtaining legal advice before having discussions.

 Usually if a deal is reached the parties would enter into a settlement agreement.
 An employer will be keen for the employee to sign such an agreement so that the employee waives their right to bring any employment claims.
 It is a requirement for settlement agreements that the employee obtains independent advice.
 The adviser must advise on the terms of the agreement and the inability to pursue claims in the employment tribunal.